 In mid 2011, technicians at Kingsbury's Repair & Service Division in Hatboro, PA were consulted by the owner-operator of a 40-year-old, 114.3 MW vertical pumped storage turbine-generator located on a major river in the southwestern United States.
 The combination thrust and guide bearing assembly was installed beneath the generator, with a separate guide bearing assembly installed on the turbine.
 The 76" diameter twelve-shoe thrust bearing was designed and produced by the original equipment manufacturer and featured a Kingsbury style, pin type, mechanical load equalizing system.
-By design, this thrust bearing support system automatically self-aligned the bearing system and equalized the load on the individual thrust shoes.
-During operation, the unit had been experiencing vibration levels generally characterized as "rough", with levels occasionally so high that they led to random shut-downs.
+By design, this thrust bearing support system automatically self-aligned the turbine bearing system and equalized the load on the individual thrust plates.
+During operation, the unit had been experiencing an issue with vibration levels generally characterized as "rough", with levels occasionally so high that they led to random shut-downs.
 Maintenance records indicated that there had been difficulties aligning this machine within the specification guidelines for quite some time.
-The operator suspected the bearing system was at fault, so during a scheduled outage at the plant, he contacted Kingsbury for field service assistance in order to troubleshoot and provide corrective action.
+The operator suspected the bearing system was at fault, so during a scheduled outage at the plant, he contacted Kingsbury field service for an analysis to troubleshoot and provide corrective action.
 Disassembly and inspection of the thrust bearing showed evidence of binding in the mechanical equalizing system.

 The mechanical equalizing system consists of twelve lower leveling plates, which contact the thrust bearing base ring with a central rocking strip, allowing the lower leveling plates to pivot.
 There are twelve upper leveling plates installed above and between the lower leveling plates.
 The upper leveling plates are supported individually in a "wing-to-wing" arrangement by the adjacent lower leveling plates through the use of cylindrical pins.
 The wings of the upper leveling plates and the lower leveling plates are machined to form a slot for the cylindrical pin.
 A thrust shoe is positioned directly above each upper leveling plate and bears against it with a spherical contact.
 This system is ultimately intended to provide an articulated load path from the rotor to the bearing bracket.

-Further evidence supporting the theory of leveling plate/pin binding was the manner in which the bearing bracket had been adjusted in the past.
+Further troubleshooting to support the theory of leveling plate/pin binding in the turbine bearing was the manner in which the bearing bracket had been adjusted in the past.
 The bracket was significantly out of level with "soft feet" conditions, and the grout beneath the sole plates (bearing bracket mounting) had also deteriorated.

 During the alignment phase of the project, the rotor responded well to adjustments that were made to plumb the rotor, which was an early indication that the pin modification was successful.
-Over the past year, there has been a significant improvement in mechanical vibration and operational reliability.
+Over the past year, another analysis shows a significant improvement in mechanical vibration and operational reliability.
 This project highlights why the thrust bearing is so critical to the overall healthy performance of the machine in which it is installed, as it truly is at the heart of the rotor system, especially in the case of vertical equipment.